amadeu-io/restaurant-page/README.md

 ### About 📖

 Third project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).
 The challenge was to create a restaurant menu using only JS, CSS and Webpack.
-The menu is a replica for [Bambuda Lodge] (https://bambuda.com/lodge/)
+The menu is a replica of [Bambuda Lodge](https://bambuda.com/lodge/)

 ### Resources Used 📚